 Podgorica including Monaca river and Millenium bridge

 Montenegro benefits from co-operation initiatives implemented by the Council of Europe.
-These initiatives have played a pivotal role in advancing Montenegro's reform agenda, aligning Montenegro with the Council of Europe's mandates and adhering to the standards set forth by the ongoing European Union accessions process.
-The Council of Europe is represented in Montenegro by the Council of Europe Programme Office in Podgorica, established for local project implementation and to co-ordinate activities between the Council of Europe headquarters and national and international partners in the field.
+These initiatives have played a pivotal role in supporting the country’s reform agenda, aligning Montenegro with Council of Europe standards while advancing its ongoing European Union accessions process.
+The Council of Europe is represented in Montenegro by the Council of Europe Programme Office in Podgorica, established for local project implementation and co-ordination of activities between the Council of Europe headquarters and national and international partners in the field.

-Co-operation activities are currently being implemented to support the reform process in the following key areas: the reform of judiciary and human rights protection, the fight against economic crime, anti-discrimination including minority rights, education, and freedom of expression and freedom of the media.
+Co-operation activities currently being implemented support the reform process in the following key areas: judicial reform, human rights protection, the fight against economic crime, anti-discrimination including minority rights, education, prevention of bullying and violence in schools, and freedom of expression and freedom of the media.

 Six actions are currently being implemented within the third phase of the European Union/Council of Europe Horizontal Facility for Western Balkans and Türkiye, which assists the Beneficiaries in addressing the Council of Europe’s monitoring and advisory bodies’ recommendations and relevant European Union accession priorities.
 Under the Horizontal Facility, support to the judiciary includes interventions focusing on the accountability of the judicial system and protection of victims’ rights.
 In the area of prisons, the action focuses on human rights protection for detained and sentenced persons.
 Corruption, money laundering and the financing of terrorism are being addressed through the strengthening of national institutional capacities.